utkarshgupta2009/Lively/README.md

 ## Worldwide Matches Support

 While the app is currently configured to display live scores and upcoming matches for the top 5 leagues, it's built with the capability to show matches from leagues worldwide.
 The codebase can be easily modified to expand coverage to additional leagues or to show all available matches globally.

+## Theme Switching

+The app supports both dark and light themes.
+Users can switch between these themes based on their preference, enhancing readability and user experience in different lighting conditions.

+## Manual Refresh

+A refresh button is provided in the user interface, allowing users to manually update the match data on demand.
+This feature ensures that users can access the most up-to-date information whenever they need it.

 ## Note on Auto-Refresh